 Multi-function Room

-This is the venue for events of varying scale, such as press conferences, news briefings, forums and official signing ceremonies.
-It is also the place where the Chief Executive or the Secretaries meet with large delegations.
-For example, Macao athletes usually hold farewell ceremonies with the Chief Executive before they set off for competitions.
+The Multi-function Room is versatile.
+This is the major venue for meetings and conferences held in the Government Headquarters, such as press conferences, police address meetings, forums and signing ceremonies.
+It is also the place where Macao athletes usually hold farewell ceremonies with the Chief Executive before they set off for competitions.

 Lotus Room